 - What career options are available to students in this major?

 - What careers have Lynchburg College alumni in this major chosen?

 - Do people in this major often go on to graduate or professional school?
 What advantages does that bring?

 Speak to other people you respect, like your parents and other relatives, coaches, employers, high school teachers.
 Ask them what college majors they considered while in high school, how they chose the major they finally decided on, and how that major has or has not helped them in their careers.
 You could find some surprises!

 In the liberal arts, not all majors tie directly into a career connection.
 For instance, a professional major like nursing leads directly to a career as a nurse, but a liberal arts major like English does not lead directly to a single career.
 Instead, the English major develops skills and abilities that apply to a variety of majors.
 A variety of responses to the question “What can I do with a major in. . . .?” can be reached via the Exploring Majors and Minors web page.
 Program Coordinators for each Lynchburg College major have other resources to help you explore the major/career connection.

-The World Wide Web is a great place to get more information about majors and careers.
-In addition to the Lynchburg College Career Development web page, here are several web pages that can narrow your search:
+The web is a great place to get more information about majors and careers.
+In addition to the Lynchburg College Career Development web page, here are a few sites that can narrow your search: